 (b) subject to such requirements, if any, as are prescribed, a copy of a dealing or other instrument recorded in the register.

-[Section 103F inserted No. 54 of 1996 s.
+[Section 103F inserted by No. 54 of 1996 s.
 15.]

 103G.
 Amendment of register

 (1) A person may apply in the prescribed manner and prescribed form for the amendment of particulars in the register relating to a mining tenement, or an application for a mining tenement, in which that person has an interest.